Hamed-Ayodeji/CapstoneSphere-Microverse/infrastructure/README.md

 - After running the above commands, you should see the infrastructure being created in the Azure portal.
 You should see the resource group, the virtual network, the subnets, and the AKS cluster being created.
 You should also see the state being stored in the Azure Storage Account.
 Here is a screenshot of the infrastructure created in the Azure portal after running the above commands:

   ![Infrastructure](.img/infrastructure.png)

+  **Note**: I eventually decided to use my DNS provider for the DNS zone and the domain name.
+I have also set the necessary records for the domain name to point to the public IP address of the AKS cluster Nginx ingress controller.
+[Qserver](https://www.qservers.net/) has a very fast propagation time for DNS records.

 - To test the AkS cluster, you can run the following commands: